rahairston/SecurityCamera/README.md

 # Raspberry Pi security camera system.

+Forked from a normal picamera library.
+This will update to support picamera2 library (Pi Camera module 3)

 A Raspberry Pi camera system with a live video feed, motion detection system, H.264 mp4 recording capabilities and a storage management system with support for remote storage. <br>
 The recorder supports pre-motion frame recording and no internet environments (e.g. Wildlife cameras).